JFrog CLI Plugins

 macOS note

 Plugin binaries must be notarized by Apple to run on macOS.
-If a plugin is not notarized, macOS Gatekeeper will block execution after download.
-See Troubleshooting for steps to resolve this.
+If a plugin is not notarized, macOS Gatekeeper blocks execution after download.
+For more information, see Troubleshooting.

 📘